Kujancha/spam_message_identifier/README.md

 the src directory includes a naive.py file that contains the implementation of said method using a Laplace smoothing to avoid zero probabilities.
-The requirement for testing is that the train set emails should be in list format as \["message", "spam or ham", .......] and the test should also be in list format as \["test\_message", ........., "test\_message"]
+The requirement for testing is that the train set emails should be in list format as \["message", "spam or ham", .......] while the test should be a string :)